Overview

 On January 4, 2023, Orthofix and SeaSpine announced the successful completion of the Merger, which became effective as of 12:01 AM EST on January 5, 2023.
 To effectuate the merger, Orthofix solicited and exchanged 16 million new shares of Orthofix common stock directly to former shareholders of SeaSpine.

-Plaintiffs also claim that, separately, the merger offering documents contained untrue statements of material fact and omitted material facts, both required by governing regulations, necessary to make the statements made not misleading.
-Certain defendants made a series of representations touting SeaSpine’s and Orthofix’s complementary cultures of integrity as a basis for the Merger and attesting to the absence of workplace misconduct at SeaSpine.
+Plaintiffs also claim that, separately, the merger offering documents contained false or misleading statements of material fact and omitted material facts, both required by governing regulations, necessary to make the statements made not misleading.

-In truth, SeaSpine had a long-standing history of workplace discrimination and other forms of misconduct that belied defendants’ representations during the class period and in the offering documents.
-For years, the SeaSpine’s CEO, as their ringleader, CFO and General Counsel engendered a “good old boys’ club” culture at SeaSpine in which female employees were the targets of harassment, were paid less for equal work, and were silenced—and sometimes fired—when they tried to raise concerns.
-The situation at SeaSpine was so egregious that a former SeaSpine employee filed a class action lawsuit in California state court against SeaSpine alleging systemic gender discrimination.
-This lawsui was settled on July 2021, resulting in settlement funds being dispersed to more 270 class members and requiring SeaSpine to overhaul its compensation and job titling structures.
+In truth, defendants concealed from investors the risk that SeaSpine’s executives posed to the post-Merger company.
+SeaSpine had a long-standing history of workplace discrimination and other forms of misconduct that belied defendants’ representations during the class period and in the offering documents.
+For years, SeaSpine’s CEO, CFO, and General Counsel engendered a “good old boys’ club” culture at SeaSpine where female employees were the targets of harassment, were paid less for equal work, and were silenced—and sometimes fired—when they tried to raise concerns.

 All this information would have been readily available to Orthofix during due diligence, had it put in the effort to investigate.